eclipse-bluechi/bluechi/doc/docs/proxy_services.md

 When this service is started, `db.service` is also started.
 But, suppose you want to start `db.service` on another node `bar`.
-With bluechi you can do this like this:
+With BlueChi you can do this like this:

 **`need-db.service`**